DNS settings are typically ignored. Management of DNS settings is deferred to the Internet Service Provider (ISP).

 The ESET SysInspector utility reveals the DNS settings you are currently using.

-Note that it is also possible for the DNS server itself to be attacked, such as in the NetNames breach.
-This has much the same effect; the URL you are used to using goes to a different destination.
+It is possible for a DNS server itself to be attacked, such as in the NetNames breach.
+This has much the same effect as changing the DNS setting.
+The domain name goes to a different destination.

 10-Nov-2011: Seven accused in $14 million click-hijacking scam (by Elinor Mills) illustrates how this DNS-settings-changing payload can be monetized.